-Net cash provided by financing activities was \$3.1 million for the six months ended January 31, 2016, as compared to \$14.0 million net cash used during the same period a year ago.
-The increase of \$17.1 million in net cash provided by financing activities was due to \$16.4 million less withholding taxes paid for RSU releases, as we switched from the net share settlement to the sell-to-cover tax withholding method in the fourth quarter of fiscal year 2015 for a large majority of the employee population, and a \$0.6 million increase related to the excess tax benefit from the exercise of stock options and vesting of RSUs.
+Net cash provided by financing activities was \$4.5 million for the nine months ended April 30, 2016, as compared to \$21.6 million net cash used during the same period a year ago.
+The increase of \$26.1 million in net cash provided by financing activities was primarily a result of the transition from the net share settlement to the sell-to-cover tax withholding method which began in the fourth quarter of fiscal year 2015 for a significant majority of the employee population and was completed in the quarter ended January 31, 2016.